 With CFD trading, you don’t buy or sell the underlying asset (for example a physical share, currency pair or commodity).
 You buy or sell a number of units for a particular instrument depending on whether you think prices will go up or down.
 We offer CFDs on a wide range of global markets and our CFD instruments includes shares, treasuries, currency pairs, commodities and stock indices such as the UK 100, which aggregates the price movements of all the stocks listed on the FTSE 100.

 CFDs are a leveraged product, which means that you only need to deposit a small percentage of the full value of the trade in order to open a position.
 This is called ‘trading on margin’ (or margin requirement).
-While trading on margin allows you to magnify your returns, your losses will also be magnified as they are based on the full value of the CFD position, meaning you could lose more than any capital deposited.
+While trading on margin allows you to magnify your returns, your losses will also be magnified as they are based on the full value of the CFD position.

 Spread: When trading CFDs you must pay the spread, which is the difference between the buy and sell price.
 You enter a buy trade using the buy price quoted and exit using the sell price.
 The narrower the spread, the less the price needs to move in your favour before you start to make a profit, or if the price moves against you, a loss.
 We offer consistently competitive spreads.

 Holding costs: at the end of each trading day (at 5pm New York time), any positions open in your account may be subject to a charge called a 'holding cost'.
 The holding cost can be positive or negative depending on the direction of your position and the applicable holding rate.

 Market data fees: to trade or view our price data for share CFDs, you must activate the relevant market data subscription for which a fee will be charged.
 View our market data fees